bradleyspmckay/gitcrawl/README.md

-This repository contains scripts to generate wordlists using various methods

-1) gitcrawl: Using the GitHub api, this script will create a wordlist of all git files stored within a specified repository
+gitcrawl is a python script written to gather the names of files within a given git repository, outputting a wordlist.